Recommended

 Turn off the television an hour earlier and get to bed.
 Have a second helping of spinach and forgo the pasta.
 Grill some chicken breasts and skip the deep fried chicken wings.
 Again, nutrition and recovery are always important.
 But for the swiftest recovery from injury, get your food intake and sleep schedule dialed in extra tight.

-3. Seek a medical opinion.
 This is one of those “do as I say, not as I do” kind of things.
 No, I haven’t been to the doctor for my shoulder.

-Let’s just say that my current state of self employment doesn’t come with the best health care plan.
+Let’s just say that my current state of self-employment doesn’t come with the best health care plan.
 And as long as I continue to notice improvement with my shoulder (decrease in pain, increase in range of motion), don’t expect to see me in the waiting room.

 But this doesn’t mean that you shouldn’t see a doctor.
 In fact, if you are injured you SHOULD see a doctor.